Overview

 - choice between forming normal equations or not

-- sequential batch least squares
+- sequential batch least squares fitting

 - sequential Gauss-Newton optimizer